davidfig/clicked/README.md

 # clicked
 Javascript handler for clicks, double-clicks, and/or long-clicks that works for both mouse and touch

-## changes in version 3
+## changes in version 4
-Version 3 introduces long clicks and double clicks.
-See the example below.
-Note the changed usage since the library is now compiled with rollup.
+* ported code to typescript
+* added options.mouse to select which mouse buttons are active (if any)
+* added options.touch to select whether touch is active and how many touch points are allowed
+* removed rollup and compiled using tsc
+* improved demo

 ## usage
 ```import { clicked } from 'clicked'```